Fieldwise logo with an owl

 Andy Davis

 Ramon Montaño-Marquez is a restorative justice practitioner, DEIJ strategist, and community-based educator dedicated to advancing equity, cultural understanding, and sustainable development in partnership with Indigenous and local communities.
-At Fieldwise Civic Engagement (FaCE), Ramon helps guide the agency’s tribal and intercultural engagement strategies—ensuring that every project begins with listening, respect, and reciprocity.
+At Fieldwise Civic Engagement, Ramon helps guide the agency’s tribal and intercultural engagement strategies—ensuring that every project begins with listening, respect, and reciprocity.

 Ramon brings more than a decade of experience designing and leading restorative and culturally grounded programs across North America.
 As Director of Tribal Engagement, Culture & DEIJ for the Alliance for Tribal Clean Energy, he led organizational strategy to embed Native values into policy, training, and renewable-energy program design.
 His work included the creation of Pathways to Trust, a cultural competency curriculum now used to strengthen relationships between developers, tribal nations, and clean-energy partners.